You may wish to read an introduction to this section first.

 Solunto did not have an aqueduct and actually it would have been very difficult to build one because of the isolated and lofty location of the town.
 A large cistern existed at the end of the main street, but it is unlikely much rainwater could be collected there.
 Most of the houses had a small cistern and at the lower end of the town archaeologists have identified a small bath establishment.
 It is possible that the lack of that ample supply of water which characterized most Roman towns was the main reason behind the decline of Solunto, although this could be due to the town not having a large harbour which instead was available at Palermo.

 Almost all of the floors of the houses and a section of the main street were paved with cocciopesto aka opus signinum, tiles broken up into very small pieces which were kept together by mortar.
 These floors were waterproof and their use in the courtyard of the houses facilitated the collecting of rainwater.
 They were often decorated by inserting small white stones in the floor which had a natural reddish tint.
-Similar floors can be seen at Paestum.
+Similar floors can be seen in Paestum and Kerkouane, a Carthaginian town on the coast of Tunisia which faces Sicily.

 House at the end of the Decumanus Maximus (it was affected by a landslide)

-A few houses had more expensive black and white floor mosaics, but there is no evidence of elaborate coloured mosaics which came into fashion during the IInd century AD and which have been found at Palermo (it opens in another window).
+A few houses had more expensive black and white floor mosaics, but there is no evidence of elaborate coloured mosaics which came into fashion during the IInd century AD and which have been found in Palermo.
 A XVIth century description of the town mentioned the existence of walls, but these today are not clearly traceable.

 Exhibits in the small museum attached to the archaeological area